openfaas/openfaas.github.io/_posts/2023-07-07-kubernetes-tokens-openfaas-api.md

 This connector should start to invoke the function in the staging namespace we deployed in the previous step.

-This is exactly the same process that you would take to enable cron or Kafka event riggers for different users in a multi-tenant OpenFaaS cluster.
+This is the same process that you would take to enable cron or Kafka event riggers for different users in a multi-tenant OpenFaaS cluster.

 ## Wrapping up